weizhou0/SAIGE-QTL-doc/docs/Installation_docker.md

 parent: Installation
 ---

-# Docker Installation Guide (🥇 Easiest Method)
+# Docker/Singularity Installation Guide (🥇 Easiest Method)

 ## Overview

-Docker provides the **easiest and most reliable** installation method for SAIGE-QTL.
+Docker Image provides the **easiest and most reliable** installation method for SAIGE-QTL.
 It works identically on **Linux and macOS** with zero setup required - no compilers, no dependency management, no configuration needed.

-## Why Docker?
+## Why Docker Image?

 **✅ Advantages:**
 - **Zero setup** - runs directly, no installation required